Global Policy Network on Recruitment

 The Policy Network will establish a robust and sustainable vehicle for policy dialogue that is solutions- and impact-oriented.
 It will:

 - Provide clear, practical guidance to promote policy coherence and good practice;

 - Encourage operation and regulatory cooperation across participating jurisdictions; and

 - Establish a mechanism through which guidance and strategies can be tested and scaled, and actions taken.

 To enhance the success, scale and sustainability of the Network, it will adopt a multi-pillar approach that includes: 1) awareness raising and communications; 2) capacity building for effective regulation; 3) strategic advocacy; and 4) data and research.
-You can learn more about the Network here.
+You can learn more about the Network here and these FAQs.

 Governance and Engagement

 The Policy Network will be led by an International Advisory Committee comprised of leading policy makers drawn from IOM Member States.
 The Committee will determine the policy and strategic direction of the Network, whose principal activities will be implemented through thematic Working Groups.
 Participation in the Network and Working Groups will be voluntary, with the latter bringing together senior technical leads from across jurisdictions and public authorities.
 Thematic Working Groups will be the vehicle through which the Network advances collective knowledge, good practice, and enriches policy making and regulation.
 The Network will be implemented in close coordination with other leading initiatives in the field of ethical recruitment, including the Leadership Group for Responsible Recruitment and the ILO Fair Recruitment Initiative.